romainmenke/MultiDataSourceTableView/README.md

 **Auto insert extra rows every x regular rows.**

-This allows you to have two 2D arrays as a datasource.
+This allows you to have two 2D arrays as a datasource, or add a default cell every x rows with an add or some usefull info.
 The ViewController has two functions for fetching cells, both give you a row and section relative to their data.

 Limitation :
 Seconds source data needs to be a multiple of the first, both in regard to sections as rows.